cgoldber/Cookie-Generator/README.md

 mutations involve altering parameters such as bake time or preheat temperature.

-New and previous-generation recipes are then evaluated on their fitness, which incorporates four different components.
+New- and previous-generation recipes are then evaluated to determine their fitness, which incorporates four different components.
 The first component of the fitness function is the number of ingredients in the recipe, which helps to encourage more complex flavor pairings.
 The second component is a flavor pairing score that indicates how similar the recipe flavors are.
 These values are extracted from previous flavor pairing research provided by Prof Harmon.
 The third component is an emotion alignment score that indicates how well the recipe flavors correspond to the user-given emotion.
-We manually generated an emotion/flavor ingredient alignment matrix based on associations we have gained through our past life experiences.
+We manually generated an emotion to flavor ingredient alignment matrix based on associations we as developers have gained through our past life experiences.
 The final component of the fitness function indicates how dissimilar the recipe flavors are from the flavors in the inspiring set.
 The recipes that contain flavor ingredients that deviate more from the inspiring sets based on both their ingredients and ingredient quantities are more fit.
 All four of these fitness components are weighted differently based on how much we felt we wanted our system to consider value versus novelty.
 We selected these coefficients with a human-in-the-loop manual experimentation process, where we used our previous knowledge of cookie-making to inform our final decisions.

-After evaluating all of the new recipe’s fitness, the fittest half of both the new recipes and the previous generation’s recipes (the first generation uses the inspiring set as the previous generation) crosses over and mutates again, creating a new generation of recipes.
+After evaluating the fitness for each new recipe, the fittest half of both the new recipes and the previous generation’s recipes (the first generation uses the inspiring set as the previous generation) are crossed over and mutate again, creating a new generation of recipes.
 After all the generations have executed, the fittest recipe is written into the fittest recipe folder along with its corresponding baking instructions.
 Included in the instructions is the